verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] What are you trying to get me to say?
 - [ ] I'm gonna give you the hug your dad never gave you.
 - [ ] I wasn’t being tempted to meet an untimely end by a bunch of gorgeous young mosquitos.
+- [ ] you decide you can engineer your way out of randomness